iaf12/Chatbot/README.md

 # Chatbot
 ### Hi, I am Istiaq Ahmmed Fahad.
-This mini project has been done based on a website from where the the data is collected.\n And, the project is a NLP based Chatbot.\n
+This mini project has been done based on a website from where the the data is collected.
+And, the project is a NLP based Chatbot.
 Website : https://romero.sparktechwp.com/